JD-c0de/3DP-Waste-Collection-Project/README.md

 This repository will provide some guidance on how to set up your own 3D printing waste collection points.
 Our main focus will be on waste produced by FDM 3D printing (although you could potentially expand it to other types of 3D printing).

+This was created for an assignment from KU Leuven around sustainability.

 ## Table of Contents
 1. [What is this waste?](#what-is-this-waste)